Zakey-Pilot/workflows/README.md

   - [ ] You can correct any file and folder names to make them match the project conventions.
-- [ ] 🐣 **File Extensions**: You can identify all of the languages covered at HYF and give the correct file extension.
+- [ ] 🐣 **File Extensions**: You can identify all of the languages covered at in this curriculum and give the correct file extension.
 You don't need to know the languages, just recognize them.
 - [ ] 🐣 **Touch Typing**: You can write a Markdown file without looking at your keyboard to find any letters, numbers or special characters. (slowly is